-EFL: Bolton's long wait for a win comes to end and other stories you may have missed
+EFL: Bolton end long wait for a win, a referee is concussed and other stories you may have missed

 -